bex-sugartown/2025-sugartown-pink/sugartown-pink/README.md

 ## Layout Rules

-- All cards must be `display:flex; flex-direction:column`
+- All cards must be `display: flex; flex-direction: column`
-- Footers must stick to bottom via layout, not magic numbers
+- Footers must stick to the bottom via layout, not magic numbers
 - Grids must use shared min/max rules

 ---